Schorfheide-Chorin Biosphere Reserve

 Nearby Attractions

-While the Schorfheide-Chorin Biosphere Reserve itself offers a wealth of natural beauty and activities, there are also several nearby attractions worth exploring.
+While the Schorfheide-Chorin Biosphere Reserve is a destination in itself, there are several nearby attractions worth exploring:

 Insider Tips